aws/aws-xray-sdk-node/packages/core/README.md

 For additional information about and examples for using the CLS namespace to create a new context, see: https://github.com/othiym23/node-continuation-local-storage.

+### Capture subsegmenets within chained native Promise using automatic mode

+If you have chained native Promise and you have subsegments generated within those promises, you should consider to run the following code to patch the behavior of CLS on binding X-Ray context to Promise.

+    AWSXRay.capturePromise();

+This will solve the issue where the subsegments within a Promise chain are attached to wrong segments or nested instead of being siblings.
+For more details on the discussion please see this [PR](https://github.com/aws/aws-xray-sdk-node/pull/11).

 ## Example code

 ### Version capturing